Stage North Auditions

 What to expect at an audition

-1. Persons auditioning will be asked to fill out an audition form, here is a copy if you would like to have it filled out ahead of time.
-An important part of being in the cast or crew is availability, so be sure to bring your calendar with a list of your recurring or single event conflicts between Date 1 and 2.
-Auditions generally last between 1-3 hours depending upon turn out.
+1. Persons auditioning will be asked to fill out an audition form, download a form using the links below if you would like to have it filled out ahead of time.
+An important part of being in the cast or crew is availability, so be sure to bring your calendar with a list of your recurring or single event conflicts and list them on your audition sheet.

-3. In some cases, a “call back” will occur.
+4. In some cases, a “call back” will occur.
 A “call back” is a way for the production crew to have a second look at possible actors.
 “Call backs” generally occur within 48-hours of the original audition.

 Wanna win over the Director?